Where to Stay in Prague: Best Areas & Hotels

 Where to Stay in Prague: Mid-Range

-Located in the Mala Strana (Little Quarter), Bishop's House is close to landmarks including the Lesser Town Bridge Tower, the Old Town Bridge, and the John Lennon Wall.
-Nearby museums include the KGB Museum, the Karel Zeman Museum, and the Museum Mysteriae Pragensis.
+Located in Mala Strana (Little Quarter), Bishop's House is close to landmarks, including the Lesser Town Bridge Tower, the Old Town Bridge, and the John Lennon Wall.
+Nearby museums include the KGB Museum, the Karel Zeman Museum, and the Museum of Alchemists.
 Guest rooms at this non-smoking hotel are bright and modern, equipped with safes, fridges, and blackout curtains.
-There is on-site parking, and rooms include a free breakfast and Wi-Fi.
+There is on-site parking, and rooms include free breakfast and Wi-Fi.

-Breakfast is complimentary at the nearby Unitas Hotel, freshly updated and family-friendly to accommodate visitors to neighboring Legoland.
+Breakfast is complimentary at the nearby Unitas Hotel, freshly updated and family-friendly.
 Rooms are exceptionally quiet thanks to the hotel's original construction as a convent, and each floor has its own complimentary coffee station complete with cookies and snacks.
-The Unitas sits in Prague's Old Town in the theater district, within walking distance of the National Theater and many museums.
+The Unitas sits in Prague's Old Town in the theater district, within walking distance of the National Theater, Charles Bridge, and many museums.

 Tucked at the very edge of the Little Quarter, near the KGB Museum and at the feet of Prague Castle, Appia Hotel Residences offers amenities such as free breakfast at their small but lovely restaurant, a sauna, a romantic terraced garden, and underground parking.
 Suites with kitchenettes are available, as well as family rooms and allergy-free rooms; all accommodations are soundproofed with blackout curtains and include a safe, mini-fridge, and coffee & tea service.

 Where to Stay in Prague on a Budget